 Forth round: traitors to their lords and benefactors.

 Do you need to understand better Dante’s circles?
-Check the map below: click on the picture twice in order to see it bigger.
+Check the map below.